hd-dg/react-here-maps/README.md

-    appCode        : string;   // the app_code provided to you when you registered your HERE Maps Application animateCenter? : boolean;  // animate automatic transitions between center positions animateZoom?   : boolean;  // animate automatic transitions betweeen zoom positions hidpi?         : boolean;  // raise the display resolution and pixel ratio of the map (for modern displays) interactive?   : boolean;  // whether you want the map to be interactive, responding to user input and displaying UI controls (defaults to true) secure?        : boolean;  // whether you want to use HTTPS }
+    appCode        : string;   // the app_code provided to you when you registered your HERE Maps Application animateCenter? : boolean;  // animate automatic transitions between center positions animateZoom?   : boolean;  // animate automatic transitions betweeen zoom positions hidpi?         : "auto" | true | false;  // raise the display resolution and pixel ratio of the map (for modern displays) interactive?   : boolean;  // whether you want the map to be interactive, responding to user input and displaying UI controls (defaults to true) secure?        : boolean;  // whether you want to use HTTPS }